rajatpandit/grunt-vc-sonar/README.md

 # grunt-contrib-sonar

-> Bumps up the version using semver
+> This was written to bump up the version attribute in sonar property file as part of the CI process.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`